-2.1.
-Here are the details that we as ‘data controller’ are required to give to you in accordance with Data Protection Legislation (please note this means the Data Protection Act up to and including 24th May 2018 and from 25 May 2018 and onwards the General Data Protection Regulation (GDPR) and any other applicable law which relates to the protection of individuals rights with regard to the processing of personal data):
+2.1 Here are the details that we as ‘data controller’ are required to give to you in accordance with Data Protection Legislation, including the retained EU law version of the EU’s General Data Protection Regulation ((EU) 2016/679) (UK GDPR), the Data Protection Act 2018, the Privacy and Electronic Communications Regulations 2003 (as amended), and any other applicable or updated law which relates to the protection of individuals rights with regard to the processing of personal data):

-2.1.3.
-Our registered address is: Lawbit Ltd trading as LawBite, WSM LLP, Connect House, 137 Alexandra Road, London, SW19 7JY
+2.1.3 Our registered address is: Lawbit Ltd trading as LawBite, 39 Long Acre, London, England, WC2E 9LG

-3.1.1. information you put into forms, when entering a competition, promotion or surveys on our Platform at any time.
-This includes information provided at the time of registering to use our Platform, subscribing to our service, creating an account on our Platform, posting material or requesting further services.
+3.1.1 personal data you put into forms, when entering a competition, promotion or surveys on our Platform at any time.
+This includes personal data provided at the time of registering to use our Platform, subscribing to our service, creating an account on our Platform, posting material or requesting further services.

-3.1.3. information you may provide via our social media platforms; and
+3.1.3 personal data you provide via our social media platforms; and

-3.1.4. information you may provide to us when you contact us by email, phone or otherwise.
+3.1.4 personal and non personal data you provide to us when you contact us by email, phone or otherwise.

-3.2.
-We may also ask for your information when you report a problem with our Platform or provide other feedback and we will collect the following data to enable us to provide our Services to you;
+3.2 We also ask for your personal data when you report a problem with our Platform or provide other feedback and we will collect the following personal and non-personal data to enable us to provide our Services to you;

-3.2.4. any information that you upload to our Platform and any other form of interaction data you may provide; and
+3.2.4 any personal data that you upload to our Platform and any other form of interaction data you provide; and

-3.3.
-Please note that we do not store credit card details and we do not share customer details with any third parties without the customer's your consent.
+3.3 Please note that we do not store credit card details and we do not share these customer details with any third parties without your consent.

-3.4.
-Depending on your circumstances and the products and services selected the personal information we gather about you may include: your name; address; email address; phone number; financial information; personal identification information and any further personal information as may be required as part of the service or product provided or which you share through our Platform.
+3.4 Depending on your circumstances and the products and services selected the personal data we gather about you includes: your name; address; email address; phone number; financial information; personal identification information and any further personal data as required as part of the service or product provided or which you share through our Platform.4.
+Cookies

 5.1.1 present Platform content effectively to you;